TenthPres/TouchPoint-WP/README.md

 Making this work requires notable configuration of your TouchPoint database.
 We've scripted what we can, and the remainder is in [the Installation Instructions](https://github.com/TenthPres/TouchPoint-WP/wiki/Installation).

-Some features require other plugins, which may or may not be free.
+Some features require other plugins, which may have fees attached.

 You will need a TouchPoint user account with API-level access.
 New TouchPoint databases do not have one by default.
 If your church doesn't have one, open a support ticket with TouchPoint to create one, referencing this plugin.

 If you're using the Authentication component, your WordPress site **MUST** use HTTPS with a valid certificate.